 For some reason I've had an influx of requests for the recipe for my lavender bath melts that I wrote about over a year ago.
-I posted pictures but never gave the recipe so here is it for all you thrifty beauties out there.
+I posted pictures but never gave the recipe so here is it for all you beauty D-I-Y-ers!

 This natural recipe is one of my favourite bath time treats as it leaves your skin feeling super soft and smelling absolutely divine.